-- Block Entrances – Replace any broken weatherstripping on your garage doors and check the caulking around all windows.
+- Block Entrances – Replace any broken weatherstripping on your garage doors and check the caulking around all windows to stop insects.

 - Look for Leaks – Don’t leave any open water containers and clean up any spills.
-Fix any drainage issues around the foundation and verify there are no leaking pipes in the walls.
+Prevent bugs by fixing any drainage issues around the foundation and verify there are no leaking pipes in the walls.

 Now, on to the ultimate guide to keeping your garage bug-free.

 If you leave your garage doors open all the time expect a bird to drop in.
 You don’t want bird poop all over your tools, so keep your garage door shut when it doesn’t need to be open.

 If a bird does make its way in you can either leave it alone for a while and see if it will leave by itself or use the broom method.

 The broom method is finding a long-handled broom and put the bristles close to the bird.
 Don’t whack it, you don’t want to hurt the poor thing.